akullpp/awesome-java/README.md

 - [Modernizer](https://github.com/andrewgaul/modernizer-maven-plugin) - Detect uses of legacy Java APIs.
 - [Multi-OS Engine](https://software.intel.com/en-us/multi-os-engine) - An open-source, cross-platform engine to develop native mobile (iOS, Android, etc.) apps.
 - [OpenRefine](http://openrefine.org) - Tool for working with messy data: cleaning, transforming, extending it with web services and linking it to databases.
+- [PipelinR](https://github.com/sizovs/pipelinr) – Small utility library for using handlers and commands with pipelines.
 - [Polyglot for Maven](https://github.com/takari/polyglot-maven) - Extensions for Maven 3.3.1+ that allows writing the POM model in dialects other than XML.
 - [Smooks](https://github.com/smooks/smooks) - Extensible framework for building applications that process data which means bindings, transformations, message processing and enrichment.
 - [Togglz](https://www.togglz.org) - Implementation of the Feature Toggles pattern.